Henri Avagyan

-Henri Avagyan (Հենրի Ավագյան; born 16 January 1996) is an Armenian footballer who plays as a goalkeeper for Pyunik and the Armenia national team.
+Henri Avagyan (Հենրի Ավագյան; born 16 January 1996) is an Armenian professional footballer who plays as a goalkeeper for Pyunik and the Armenia national team.

 Career

 Club

 On 5 August 2020, Avagyan signed for FC Van.

 On 28 December 2022, FC Pyunik announced the signing of Avagyan.

+On 13 January 2025, Ararat-Armenia announced the signing of Avagyan, with Pyunik announcing his departure four days later.

+On 4 July 2025, Avagyan returned to Pyunik.

 International

 Avagyan made his international debut for Armenia on 19 November 2018, starting in the 2018–19 UEFA Nations League D match against Liechtenstein, which finished as a 2–2 away draw.